Human Resources Excel Template

 What do you need for an estimate?

-Can we use it with our current sheet?
+Can we keep using our current workbook?

-Is it suitable for mobile use?
+Is it suitable for mobile review or entry?